Advanced

 Overview

 The theoretical value of the graph average distance can be solved by the Neighborhood Function.
-Since the neighborhood function is very resource intensive when computing on large graphs, ANF (Approximate Neighborhood Function) algorithm and HyperANF algorithm - a breakthrough improvement over ANF in terms of speed and linear scalability - were emerged.
+Since the neighborhood function is very resource intensive when running on large graphs, ANF (Approximate Neighborhood Function) algorithm and HyperANF algorithm - a breakthrough improvement over ANF in terms of speed and linear scalability - were emerged.
 HyperANF was proposed in 2011 by Paolo Boldi, Marco Rosa and Sebastiano Vigna of the Department of Information Science at the University of Milan, Italy.

-Related materials of the algorithm are as below:
+Related materials of the algorithm:

 Basic Concept